-Assessments of effectiveness of supplier systems to implement NDPE policy
+Assessments of effectiveness of supplier systems to implement No Deforestation, No Peat, No Exploitation (NDPE) policy

 Definition Assessments of how effective supplier systems are to deliver NDPE commitments over time Scope Percentage of supplier volume (fats blends and soap noodles only) that represents suppliers who have completed the Earthworm Foundation Engagement for Policy Implementation assessments over time.
-Units Percentage Method Selected fats blends and soap noodle suppliers are requested to complete an EPI assessment.
+Units Percentage Method Selected fats blends and soap noodle suppliers are requested to complete an Engagement for Policy Implementation assessment, with the aim for all suppliers tocomplete an assessment over time.
 We report the percentage of suppliers (by volume) who have completed these EPI/EPI lite assessments over time as EPI assessments are not completed annually.
 Source Responses from suppliers to Earthworm.